-VII.
+VI.
 DATE OF SALE

-Section 351.401(i) of Commerce's regulations states that, in identifying the date of sale of the subject merchandise or foreign like product, Commerce will normally use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business.
-Additionally, under that regulation, Commerce may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.28 In addition, Commerce's long-standing practice is to rely on shipment date where it precedes invoice date as the date of sale.29
+Section 351.401(i) of Commerce's regulations states that, in identifying the date of sale of the subject merchandise or foreign like product, the Secretary normally will use the date of invoice, as recorded in the exporter or producer's records kept in the ordinary course of business.
+Additionally, under that regulation, the Secretary may use a date other than the date of invoice if the Secretary is satisfied that a different date better reflects the date on which the exporter or producer establishes the material terms of sale.
+In addition, Commerce's long-standing practice is to rely on shipment date where it precedes invoice date as the date of sale.